sunworl/LangChain-OpenTutorial/20-Prompt/advanced_relevance_evaluator.md

   - If no context is provided, set Context Precision to 0.
   - If Accuracy is between 0 and 2, the maximum achievable scores for Comprehensiveness and Context Precision are each capped at 4 points.
   - If the answer is completely unrelated to the question or context, assign 0 to all criteria.

+  ---
+  # Context Usage
+  The provided context can function either as reference material or supplementary information:
+  - **Reference Material**: If the context is factual or official (e.g., from a trusted source), treat it as authoritative.
+Any inconsistencies or omissions in the LLM’s response should lower accuracy and context precision.
+  - **Supplementary Information**: If the context is partial, hypothetical, or non-official, some flexibility is allowed.
+However, significant misinterpretations or key omissions still result in point deductions.

+  The human user or system is encouraged to specify whether the provided context is absolute (factual) or supplementary, ensuring that the evaluator can accurately judge how well the LLM’s response aligns with or incorporates this information.
+  ---

   Final Output Format:
   The evaluator must output ONLY four lines, in the format: